anikethbabu/DjangoLearning/README.md

 ```
 python manage.py runserver
 ```
+If you want to force kill the server run
+'''
+fuser -k 8000/tcp
+'''
 Visit http://127.0.0.1:8000/admin to check out the admin screen.

 Create an app called blog in the django project folder using command.